 - Optimus Prime from the Transformers movies uses some of these to cut Decepticon's heads clean off.

-- In the first Pirates of the Caribbean film, after Will uses his sword to jam the door of the smithy and cut off Jack's escape route, he grabs a replacement out of the forge.
+- In Pirates of the Caribbean: The Curse of the Black Pearl, after Will uses his sword to jam the door of the smithy and cut off Jack's escape route, he grabs a replacement out of the forge.
 It looks impressively glowy but doesn't last very long; fortunately there are plenty more on the racks.

 - The Warpsword of Khaine from Malus Darkblade is said to feel like it just came out of the forge, and it burns whatever it hits.